munificent/craftinginterpreters/book/resolving-and-binding.md

 scope, just a scope that changes over time.
 Closures do not like that.
 When a function is declared, it captures a reference to the current environment.
 The function *should* capture a frozen snapshot of the environment *as it existed at the moment the function was declared*.
-But, instead, in the Java code, it has a reference to the actual mutable environment object.
+But instead, in the Java code, it has a reference to the actual mutable environment object.
 When a variable is later declared in the scope that environment corresponds to, the closure sees the new variable, even though the declaration does *not* precede the function.